-Last year’s study on dog bloat occurrence and survival rates in the UK revealed compelling results.
-Gastric dilatation-volvulus (GDV), the medical name for the condition, affects about 6 in 1,000 dogs.
-However, when dog bloat does set in, it often leads to a fatal result.
+Last year’s study on the occurrence of bloat in dogs and survival rates in the UK revealed compelling results.
+Gastric dilatation and volvulus (GDV), the medical name for the condition, affects about 6 in 1,000 dogs.
+However, when dog bloat sets in, it often leads to a fatal result.

 In fact, only 49.7% of dogs affected with bloat survived and returned home.
 For dogs that were already fit when they arrived at the veterinarian’s clinic, 80% of them managed to return home recovered.

-This shows that although dog bloat is quite rare, it is life-threatening for canine pets if not attended to immediately.
+This shows that although bloat in dogs is quite rare, it is life-threatening for canine pets if not attended to immediately.
 Read on to know the probable causes behind dog bloat, its early signs, and ways to treat it.

-The oesophagus then gets blocked, and the contents in the canine animal’s stomach are trapped.
+The oesophagus then gets blocked and the contents in the dog stomach are trapped.
 Then the stomach fills with gas and expands, causing much pain to the dog.

-Large breeds with deep chests and narrow waists also have more likelihood of developing this condition.
+Large breeds with deep chests and narrow waists also have a higher likelihood of developing this condition.
 Listed down are the breeds that are prone to dog bloat:

 - Akitas